In The News

 News Story Headline over image of counselor talking with a teen boyCHDI has been awarded a five-year, $4.9 million grant from the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) for a groundbreaking new initiative that aims to integrate and improve access to care for thousands of Connecticut youth with co-occurring substance use and behavioral health disorders.
 CHDI is one of just ten grant recipients nationwide.
 The University of Connecticut School of Social Work will serve as evaluator and key partner on the project.
 Download the full press release here.

 The Screening, Brief Intervention, and Referral to Treatment Prevention and Access to Treatment Hubs and Services (SBIRT PATHS) Initiative will partner with established behavioral health providers around the state to create four regional “hubs” offering a “no wrong door” approach that integrates substance use and behavioral health care for young people ages 12-21.
-Over the next five years, these regional hubs will screen 7,000 youth for substance use disorder and provide integrated substance use and behavioral health services to an estimated 2,700 youth.
+Over the next five years, these regional hubs - which will also receive funding through the grant - will screen 7,000 youth for substance use disorder and provide integrated substance use and behavioral health services to an estimated 2,700 youth.

 “We are thrilled to play a role in bringing new federal funds into Connecticut to strengthen systems and bring innovative solutions to scale statewide,” says Jeff Vanderploeg, PhD, CHDI's President and CEO.
 "This initiative will bridge persistent gaps between behavioral health and substance use treatment and between the youth and adult behavioral health systems.
 It represents a pivotal step in Connecticut's journey towards a fully integrated behavioral health system."